NicosNicolaou16/SampleWearOSComposeWithList/README.md

-# The project is a test project that implements and test JetPack Compose with Hilt and Room Database
+# The project is a test project that implements and test JetPack Compose for Wear OS support with API request (dynamic list), Hilt and Room Database

 # This Project contains:
 Compose <br />